Nature and Art: Plot

-Living with his uncle Henry learns to read, and his exposed to the social norms.
+Living with his uncle, Henry learns to read and is exposed to the social norms.
 He is inquisitive, his questioning highlights the contradictions with the society he find himself.
 At first he holds a contempt for finery, until the high value of Lady Clementina's Jewels is explained to him.
 He comes to respect a pair of earrings as much as Lady Clementina.
 Later, when his uncle is angered by the coachman, and dismisses him, Henry questioned why this would be punishment, for the man has had to wait for hours in the cold and rain.
 His uncle explains how in society the poor are born to serve the rich, if they decide not to serve, they will starve.
 Those that do serve will be rewarded in the world after death, where everyone is equal.
 Henry questions why this world cannot be as good, his uncle answered that 'god has made it so'.
 Henry also confuses words and their correct meaning, such as compliments for lies, reserve for pride and war or battle for massacre, which irritate his new family.
 However they put it down to his lack of education and disposition.

 The relationship between William Snr and Lady Clementina is one in which she does and dresses as she pleases, without comment or control from her husband, giving the impression in public of a perfect union, but it is this way, as her husband cares nothing for her.
 The boys grow, William Jnr inherits all his father's pride and ambition, while Henry all his father's humility.
 Yet Henry believes he has more pride than William Jnr as he will never be able to stoop or act contrary to his feelings, while his cousin gives up his opinion in the face of anyone superior, regardless if they are right.
 For William Jnr, Henry will never become a great man because of it.
 There attitudes to the opposite sex are also different, William Jnr is extremely attentive, while Henry admires and feel affection for them from a distance.